AdaCore/training_material/courses/rust_essentials/080_pattern_matching/04_destructuring_enums.rst

 .. note::

-    Enums and `match` are designed to be used together.
+    Enums and :rust:`match` are designed to be used together